 For more details, see Macros supported by location.

-The IBM DB2 database is no longer supported by Zabbix.
+The IBM DB2 database can no longer be used as a back-end database for Zabbix.

 The minimum required versions for supported databases now are: